 Skinner is intelligent enough not to deny the existence of “inner states”, but declaring inner states irrelevant “in a functional analysis” comes effectively to the same thing, and it is plain nonsense: will a human being react to the same "stimulus", say an insult, in the same way when he is self-confident and happy, as when he is depressed and irritated?
 Given the dominant role of science in our collective and even individual lives, such errors are not inconsequential.

 It may be useful to stand still for a moment at the enormity of the statements quoted in the previous paragraph, and ponder how they could ever have passed intelligent peer-review, or, what is even more amazing, how they could have been tolerated for so long as part of the mainstream view.
 For these three authors where no freaky characters somewhere at the lunatic fringe of society, they were amongst the most highly respected social scientists of their time and together they had a defining influence on how mainstream academic psychology developed during the twentieth century.
 Even now, more than a century after the first publication of Watson’s ideas, it is still hard to find any mainstream psychology textbook that does not include the term “behaviour” in its core definition of what psychology is about.
 But that is not all.
 One of the most popular BA Psychology textbooks in India, Introduction to Psychology by Clifford Morgan and Richard King, begins its second chapter with a sentence that at first sight may seem to do no more than echo Watson's sentence about the ox and of Tolman about the rats.
 It says: "We may think that we are only a little lower than the angels, but we must never forget that we are a species of animal."
-The subtle change that has taken place between what Watson said and what we find in the textbook is, however, rather serious: Watson's ideas have been internalised, and what started as a statement about methodology, has ended as a declaration on what we are.
+The subtle change that has taken place between what Watson said and what we find in the textbook is, however, deadly serious: Watson's ideas have been internalised, and what started as a statement about methodology, has ended as a declaration on what we are.